 WHERE TO EAT ON PULAU WEH

-We Island is the place where I treated myself daily with some of the most delicious Southeast Asian food.
-As I still used to eat meat, I tasted everything I could, from fresh fish to Indonesian rice cooked with pork or chicken, but the greatest satisfaction, I admit, was to riding the motorbike to the market in downtown Sabang and be back to my hut in front of the sea with my booty of a giant, green, extremely sweet and juicy papaya… and it it all by myself.
+We Island is the place where I treated myself daily to some of the most delicious Southeast Asian food.
+As I still used to eat meat, I tasted everything I could, from fresh fish to Indonesian rice cooked with pork or chicken, but the greatest satisfaction, I admit, was to ride the motorbike to the market in downtown Sabang and be back to my hut in front of the sea with my booty of a giant, green, extremely sweet and juicy papaya… and it all by myself.
 I have a few places to recommend for food on Weh Island.

 1.Bixio Italian Cafè

 This deserves the first place because I’m Italian, of course!
 This place made me very happy with a portion of vegetarian gnocchi with an Italian authentic flavor.
 The owner is Italian from what we consider the region with the best food in Italy: Emilia Romagna, the home of the lasagna and the bolognese tagliatelle.
-They do a great job with basil and tomatoes grown in the backyard of their restaurant which is at 6 meters from the water in the intimate, romantic Long Beach.
+They do a great job with basil and tomatoes grown in the backyard of their restaurant which is 6 meters from the water in the intimate, romantic Long Beach.
 They have coffee and sober, but elegant bungalow accommodation.
 They will cook the most popular Italian dishes but forget the pork… we’re on a Muslim Island.

 2. Communal dinner at Norma’s Ong

 Dinner at Norma’s Ong is served at 7 at a big, communal table, and it’s always a surprise: fish, meat, veggies, soups, a buffet where you’ll go to please your taste buds and to make friends.
 Feel the sense of family and community while Norma is making all the dishes ready, and be sure to be there 10 minutes earlier to reserve your seat… Norma also has many simple bungalows right on the sea.